ElazarK/content-docs/playbooks/File_Enrichment_Generic_v2.md

-Enrich a file using one or more integrations.
+Enriches a file using one or more integrations.

 - Provide threat information